michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0029.md

 - v: utter monotonously and repetitively and rhythmically
 - v: recite with musical intonation; recite as a chant or a psalm
 ### Family
-chant: chanted, chanter, chanting, chantlike, chants+;chanter: chanters;chanting: chantings
+- chant: chanted, chanter, chanting, chantlike, chants+
+- chanter: chanters
+- chanting: chantings
 ### Examples
 - That dropped the Nittany Lions ’ record to 2-2, and the next week the home fans booed and chanted, “Fire Franklin!”
 - In early November, nearly 20 protesters who sat, chanted, sang and refused orders to leave were arrested in the building’s judicial wing.